Chuck Schumer: U.S. attorney firings

-Book
+Other work

 In January 2007, Schumer published a book, Positively American: Winning Back the Middle-Class Majority One Family at a Time, outlining strategies by which Democrats could court middle-class voters.
 One of his aides at the time, Daniel Squadron, helped write it, and they drew from Schumer's experience helping his party win in the 2006 midterm elections.

+On November 21, 2023, Schumer made his Broadway debut in a one-night performance as the Producer in Gutenberg!
+The Musical!.

 Personal life

 Schumer and his wife, Iris Weinshall, were married on September 21, 1980.
 The ceremony took place at Windows on the World atop the north tower of the World Trade Center.
 Weinshall was New York City's commissioner of transportation from 2000 to 2007.
 Schumer and Weinshall live in Park Slope near Grand Army Plaza.

 The Schumers have two children, Jessica and Alison, both graduates of their father's alma mater, Harvard College.
 Jessica served as chief of staff and general counsel of the Council of Economic Advisers from May 2013 to August 2015.
 Alison is a marketing manager in Facebook's New York office.
 In 2018, Jessica gave birth to a son, making Schumer a grandfather.